special checkout behavior for hardcoded ptolemy module names

 I'd definitely look around to see what all the other hardcoded uses of "ptolemy" are for.
 At 27924 and 27949 I put a lot of the hardcoded "ptolemy" strings into variables, e.g. at the top of Module.java, so you can search your workspace for references to those.

-#3 Updated by jianwu jianwu almost 7 years ago
+#3 Updated by jianwu jianwu over 7 years ago

 Thanks Derik.
 I didn't know Kepler 2.2 has ptolemy branch (namely ptolemy-kepler-2.2) at kepler svn yet other Kepler versions have ptolemy branch at ptolemy svn.